 I joined Irwin Mitchell as a solicitor in September 2007 and have since worked as part of Colin Ettinger's team.
 I became an Associate in September 2011,a Senior Associate in 2017, and a Partner in 2018.
 I assist clients who have sustained life-changing injuries as a result of road traffic collisions, accidents at work or acts of violence.
 I typically represent clients who have suffered brain, spinal cord or severe orthopaedic injuries.

 The main focus for me is to settle liability for the injuries sustained at the earliest opportunity.
-During this time, our Client Liaison Manager (an occupational therapist) will become involved to maximise my client’s entitlement to statutory services, to organise and chase up referrals for example; anything which will help my client and their family.
+During this time, our support and rehabilitation coordinator (an occupational therapist) will become involved to maximise my client’s entitlement to statutory services, to organise and chase up referrals for example; anything which will help my client and their family.
 Once liability is determined, the legal claim can be used to fund a client's rehabilitation and maximise recovery.
 Our team's aim is to put a care package in place together with all the recommended therapies in order to restore our client's quality of life as soon as possible after the accident.

 I am a member of APIL and an accredited Senior Litigator.
 I am also one of the few solicitors who has obtained APIL’s specialist Brain Injury accreditation.